Non Toxic Laundry Detergent

 We explored how SCENT is directly connected to our mood in the post SCENT.

-It is exactly the mechanism in play here.
+How our body is set up to use SCENT is exactly the mechanism in play here.

-We consumers choose detergents with fragrance over the same products that are unscented.
+We, consumers, choose detergents with fragrance over the same products that are unscented.
 I certainly did until I understood its negative impact.

 What Makes Fragrance Bad?

-A ‘fragrance’ is a scent and, despite its singular name, it is a formulation of dozens of chemicals, such as volatile organic compounds (VOCs).
+A โ€˜fragranceโ€™ is a scent, and, despite its singular name, it is a formulation of dozens of chemicals, such as volatile organic compounds (VOCs).

 (Steinemann 2019a).
 (1)